bormaxi8080/starred/README.md

 - [facebookresearch/audio2photoreal](https://github.com/facebookresearch/audio2photoreal) - Code and dataset for photorealistic Codec Avatars driven from audio
 - [hyperfield/yt-channel-downloader](https://github.com/hyperfield/yt-channel-downloader) - A Qt GUI app that makes it easy to download multiple videos at once from Youtube channels.
 - [juftin/browsr](https://github.com/juftin/browsr) - 🗂️ a pleasant file explorer in your terminal supporting all filesystems
 - [princeton-nlp/SWE-agent](https://github.com/princeton-nlp/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
-It solves 12.47% of bugs in the SWE-bench evaluation set and takes just 1 minute to run.
+It can also be employed for offensive cybersecurity or competitive coding challenges.
 - [ghostop14/sparrow-wifi](https://github.com/ghostop14/sparrow-wifi) - Next-Gen GUI-based WiFi and Bluetooth Analyzer for Linux
 - [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code) - Drop in a screenshot and convert it to clean code (HTML/Tailwind/React/Vue)
 - [thomasjjj/Telegram-Snowball-Sampling](https://github.com/thomasjjj/Telegram-Snowball-Sampling) - The Telegram Snowball Sampling Tool is a Python-based utility designed for conducting snowball sampling to collect Telegram channels through forwards.